US Open 2023: Ankita Raina loses in the third round of qualification; India’s singles campaign ends

-India’s Ankita Raina’s bid to reach the main draw of the 2023 US Open ended on Friday after the Indian lost to Sweden’s Mirjam Bjorklund in the third round of the women’s singles qualification.
+India’s Ankita Raina’s bid to reach the main draw of the 2023 US Open ended on Friday after the she lost to Sweden’s Mirjam Bjorklund in the third round of the women’s singles qualification.

-Raina, ranked 154 in the world, had reached the final of the qualification rounds after beating 14th seed Aliona Bolsova Zadoinov and Miriam Bulgaru in straight sets.
+Raina, ranked 154 in the world, had reached the final qualification round after beating 14th seed Aliona Bolsova Zadoinov and Miriam Bulgaru in straight sets.

 On Friday, Raina was broken twice in the opening set and even though she got a break back at 2-4, Bjorklund broke Raina once again before closing out the first set 6-2.